History of medieval Arabic and Western European domes: Kingdom of France

+The rectangular church of Neuvy-Saint-Sépulchre, built in 1045 after a pilgrimage to Jerusalem by the lord of Déols, had a domed rotunda added soon afterward.
+The domed rotundas of Saint-Léonard-de-Noblat (last third of the 11th century), Dijon Cathedral, and Charroux Abbey were likewise built or planned prior to the First Crusade.

+The square domical vault over the chapel of Saint Michel d'Aiguilhe was frescoed around 1100 with the image of Christ off-center to allow visibility from the entrance.

+The earliest existing large French dome is believed to be the pendentive dome built by 1075 over the crossing of the Collegiate Church of St-Martin at Angers.
+It reportedly incorporates "pottery" in its structure, a technique used in the late Roman period.
+The earliest example of a church with a transept in the Aquitaine region of France is the Church of Saint-Martin de Layrac (1063–1102), with a dome at the crossing.

-The 11th and 12th century Cathedral of Le Puy uses an unusual row of six octagonal domes on squinches over its nave, with the domes at the western end being at least a century later than those at the east end.
+The 11th and 12th century Cathedral of Le Puy uses an unusual row of six octagonal domes on squinches over its nave, with the domes at the western end being built at least a century later.
 A seventh dome is located in the normal position for a Romanesque dome on squinches: over the crossing.
 Other examples of this use over naves are rare and scattered.
 One is the large church of Saint Hilaire at Poitiers, which seems to have been influenced by Le Puy Cathedral.
-In 1130, its wide nave was narrowed with additional piers to form suitable square bays, which were vaulted with octagonal domes whose corner sides over trumpet squinches were so narrow that the domes resemble square cloister vaults with beveled corners.
+Its wide nave was narrowed with additional piers to form suitable square bays, which were vaulted with octagonal domes whose corner sides over trumpet squinches were so narrow that the domes resemble square cloister vaults with beveled corners.
+However, the nave domes of these churches are mostly inventions of 19th century restorers.
+In particular, the two easternmost nave domes of Le Puy and the nave domes of St. Hilaire are from the 19th century, replacing original barrel vaults.